Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 - There must be ventilation openings on the four sides of the carrier.

-- It is recommended that the animal be acclimatized to the carrier as long as possible before departure.
+- It is recommended that the pet be acclimatized to the carrier as long as possible before departure.

 Please also note the following country-specific restrictions on travelling with pets:

-To/from Portugal: Advance arrangements are mandatory for all cats & dogs (including service dogs) entering Portugal from outside the European Union.
-Click here for details.
+To Portugal: Advance arrangements are mandatory for all cats & dogs (including service dogs) entering Portugal from outside the European Union.
+Click here Will open in a separate browser window for details.